horacehoff/spock/README.md

 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
 Basically, its goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

 Key info:

-- ~5-10x faster than Python in most cases
+- ~5-10x faster than Python in most cases, can go as far as 1000x faster

 ## Instruction Set